hhat/UNIChro-seq-Analysis/bidirectional_edit_demo/README.md

 # UNIChro-seq Bidirectional Analysis Demo

-This repository provides an R script that uses **DNA-seq allele counts**  as an offset in a logistic regression, allowing for the detection of **allele-specific accessibility biases** in **ATAC-seq** data.
+This repository provides an R script that uses logistic regression to detect allele-specific accessibility in **ATAC-seq data**, using **DNA-seq allele counts** as an offset.

 ## Script Overview